 After my predecessor Curt Peterson retired, the college tried to get by using several part-time instructors instead of replacing him with a full-time position.
 It was a disaster.

 Curt left some very big shoes to fill, and I was extremely lucky to have been hired to replace him.
 I do my best to continue his good work and leave behind a respectable footprint of my own.

 What was your favorite class in school?

 I had a drawing class in college that taught me a lot more than how to draw pretty pictures.
-My pictures weren't pretty, mind you, but it helped me harness a creative energy I never knew I had.
-It also gave me confidence to try something that didn't come naturally and wasn't very good at; and made me appreciate better the idea that the reality we experience is highly filtered through our senses, and not necessarily an accurate one.
+My pictures weren't pretty, mind you, but they helped me harness creative energy I never knew I had.
+It also gave me the confidence to try something that didn't come naturally and wasn't very good at and made me appreciate better the idea that the reality we experience is highly filtered through our senses and not necessarily an accurate one.

 What was your first job out of school?

 I worked as an admissions counselor for my alma mater (Ripon College) for two years before I went to graduate school.